Denis Private Island

 Families are well looked after and there's a great family cottage.
 There are no kids clubs here, simply a whole island to discover together.

-There is so much to discover here, from great snorkeling just off the shore, to the island's own farm which supplies the fresh food for the hotel.
-There's a dive center, deep sea fishing and even a tennis court (although it's seen better days).
+There is so much to discover here, from great snorkelling just off the shore, to the island's own farm which supplies the fresh food for the hotel.
+There's a dive centre, deep sea fishing and even a tennis court (although it's seen better days).
 You can even get married in the tiny island chapel.
 Watch out for the giant tortoises, they have a huge pen in the middle of the hotel where you can feed them, many others roam wild.